 Helping West Virginia Communities

-We are committed to helping to assist in providing assistance to the communities impacted by these harsh conditions, and we need your help to make a meaningful difference.
+The West Virginia Chamber Foundation is committed to helping communities impacted by these harsh conditions, and we need your help.
 Your contributions are crucial for making a meaningful difference.

 Email Kathy Thomas at [email protected] to make a monetary donation.
 Please call 304-342-1115 if you have any questions.